THEWHITEBOY503/THEWHITEBOY503/README.md

 # Who are you?

-I'm Conner. ~~Currently, I'm a high school senior~~ (**Just graduated! :)**) planning on going into Computer Science.
+I'm Conner. ~~Currently, I'm a high school senior~~ (**Just graduated! :)**) planning on going into Computer Science and Artificial Intelligence.
 I work as an IT manager for TrueLogic.

 # What do you do?

 A lot.
+(Who'd of guessed?)
 Here's what you probably want to know:

 ## Stuff I'm good at
 ![Python](https://img.shields.io/badge/python-3670A0?style=flat&logo=python&logoColor=ffdd54)